alexandergerber/courses-tsa/chapter4.md

 Before we can forecast we need to repeat the steps from the previous two chapters on the training data:

-- deal with trend and seasonality
+1. Estimate trend and seasonality
-- fit an ARMA model to the residuals.
+2. Fit an ARMA model to the residuals.

 For simplicity let us again assume the classical additive decomposition model with a linear time trend and a constant seasonality cycle for our data.
 Making this assumption crucially simplifies things in a forecasting setting as it implies that both components behave deterministically in the future.